 Text piping (also known as “question piping”) allows you to carry user input from one field to the next depending on the options they select.
 You can use text piping to create more dynamic, personalized forms with more focused follow-up questions.
 For example, personalize your survey forms by asking specific follow-up questions that reference earlier fields on the form.
 To set up text piping:

 Create a follow-up Choice field.
-In the field settings, use the Insert Field option to insert the answer from the previous Choice field into the field label (ex: ‘You selected
+In the field settings, use the Insert Field option to insert the answer from the previous Choice field into the field label (ex: ‘You chose

 [WhichProductDoYouUseTheMost]!
 Please rate this product.’)

 =(WhichProductDoYouUseTheMost != null)

 When it comes to payment, you can use conditional logic to offer a variety of circumstances in which your customers are required to pay.
 For example, if you want to give your customers the option to pay now or later, you can add a choice field with conditional logic.
 You can then determine that if a customer selects Pay Now, the payment becomes required.
 If they select Pay Later, you can allow them to submit their order without payment.

 Set your fields as always, never, or sometimes required under specific conditions to make sure you get your data when you need it.
 For example, when a user specifies that they would like to pick up their delivery, create a Phone field so you can notify them when their order is ready — and the field is only required and appears when they choose Pick-up.
 To require a field: